Synvya/synvya-client-2/docs/restaurants/RESTAURANT_RESPONSE_FORMAT.md

 Use the Nostr dev tools or your test app to:

 1. Subscribe to the customer's requests
-2. Extract the gift wrap ID from received events
+2. Unwrap the gift wrap to extract the unsigned rumor ID (`rumor.id`)
-3. Include it in the `e` tag of your response
+3. Include the unsigned rumor ID in the `e` tag of your response
 4. Verify the response appears in the customer's UI

 ## Questions?

 If responses still aren't matching:
-- Check that the `e` tag format is exactly: `["e", "gift_wrap_id", "", "root"]`
+- Check that the `e` tag format is exactly: `["e", "<unsigned_9901_rumor_id>", "", "root"]`
-- Verify the gift wrap ID matches what the customer sent
+- Verify you're extracting the rumor ID from `rumor.id` after unwrapping, not the gift wrap ID
 - Ensure the response is properly encrypted with NIP-44
 - Confirm you're publishing to at least one common relay